You (TV series): Themes

+Obsessive love and violence

+You explores the psychodynamic view of erotomania and obsessive love between Joe and his romantic interests.
+In addition, the series further raises questions on the ethics and potential implications of manipulating circumstances and how the psychology of stalking, murder and violence is best exemplified by Joe's intrusive and insidious actions, to manufacture the constructs of an idealized love relationship.

 Sera Gamble, the showrunner and co-creator of the series, stated in an interview with Collider, that when envisioning Joe, the main protagonist of the series, she wanted to delve deeply into the root cause of the pathology of his behavior that shaped his amoral position to justify and rationalize stalking, kidnapping and killing his victims.
 When she was writing the character, she stated that "I want to understand what coaxes behavior of this nature out of that very tiny percentage of men.
 I like to think it's a very tiny percentage of men who would cross a line like the line that Joe Goldberg crosses".

 In an interview at The Contenders Emmys 2019 panel, Gamble highlighted the importance of casting the right person to play the role of Joe Goldberg.
 She stated that "it had to be a love story and a horror movie in every single scene", further adding that if they "cast someone who was sort of creepy, then the story wouldn't work; the idea is that it's a lead in a romantic comedy who works in a bookstore and a woman walks in, they have a cute meet and fall in love and live happily ever after.
 That's the show."
 Expanding on her commentary on the show's themes and origin, Gamble stated at The Hollywood Reporter's roundtable interview, that she was not surprised to hear an overwhelming reception to Joe's character amongst online fans and viewers, citing that "There's a very vocal contingent of fans of Caroline Kepnes' book [on which You is based] who were like, "I heart Joe."
 Essentially what she's done is taken the classic romantic hero and just peeled back the gloss and sheen and John Cusack with the boombox and she followed it to its logical conclusion.
 I mean, if you turn off the sappy music and turn on a David Fincher score, romantic comedies are stalker movies.
 The plot of pretty much every one I can think of — and we have watched all of them many times in the writers room — is contingent on the guy ... well, first of all, he has to do a certain amount of fucking up so she can forgive him.
 And he has to get over some of her shortcomings.
 I mean, that's love, right?
 But also, he's chasing her through a fucking airport, chasing her on a freeway, watching her sleep because he feels protective.
 Romantic comedy behavior in real life is criminal!
 And that was basically the starting place for the show."